 Just in time for Easter

-A free guide to coloring Easter eggs using natural ingredients.
-Between now and April 30th, you can download my guide Natural Dyes for Easter Eggs.
-Just enter coupon code EASTER at check out to get your free copy.
+Just for you and just in time for Easter: A free guide to coloring Easter eggs using natural ingredients.
+Between now and April 30th, you can download my guide Natural Dyes for Easter Eggs for free!
+Happy Easter!

 Some of the many colors you can get using natural dyes.
 Dyeing agents include blueberries, red cabbage, hybiscus tea, turmeric, onion skins and grape juice.